GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-keyStoreFile                                       | The Key Store File (JKS) keyStoreSecret                                     | The Key Store password endSessionWithAccessToken                          | Choose whether to accept access tokens to call end_session endpoint clientWhiteList                                    | This list specifies which client redirection URIs are white-listed clientBlackList                                    | This list specified which client redirection URIs are black-listed legacyIdTokenClaims                                | Choose whether to include claims in ID tokens
+keyStoreFile                                       | The Key Store File (JKS) keyStoreSecret                                     | The Key Store password endSessionWithAccessToken                          | Choose whether to accept access tokens to call end_session endpoint сookieDomain                                       | Sets cookie domain for all cookies created by OP clientWhiteList                                    | This list specifies which client redirection URIs are white-listed clientBlackList                                    | This list specified which client redirection URIs are black-listed legacyIdTokenClaims                                | Choose whether to include claims in ID tokens